bhavenamrata/RecipeFormatting/BUILD_TF2.md

   _2. `//tensorflow/python/keras:training_generator_test`_ fails for version 2.0.0 however passes on master.
 So its expected to be resolved in next release.

-  _3. `//tensorflow/core:framework_variant_test`_ will be resolved as corresponding PR is merged on master(https://github.com/tensorflow/tensorflow/pull/30285).

-  _4. Below tests are failing on s390x and investigation is in progress:_
+  _3. Below tests are failing on s390x and investigation is in progress:_
      `//tensorflow/python/kernel_tests:unicode_decode_op_test`
      `//tensorflow/python/kernel_tests:unicode_transcode_op_test`
      `//tensorflow/python:cluster_test`